Gwennid/sarekPrio/README.md

 Col 1 is Patient ID, col 2 is gender, col 3 is 1 for Tumor and 0 for Normal. col4 is Sample name, col5 is sample name (+ lane if sequenced in multiple lanes), col6 is path to R1 fastq file, col7 is path to R2 fastq file.

-Start by automatically generate col6 and col7 for all samples, then edit the resulting file and type in col 1-5 manually.
+Start by automatically generate col6 and col7 for all samples using the code snippet below, then edit the resulting file and type in col 1-5 manually.

 Go to a parent folder of the fastq files, list all R1 fastq.gz files, then R2 files. `pwd` is the path to the current directory.
 Keep this to get full paths.